Purelymail

 If your account allows password reset, then only domains with this option enabled can be used for password reset.
 Anyone with control over the DNS for that domain can perform password recovery for your account's admin user and gain control over the account.

-Deliver Mail To #
+Deliver Mail To

-Leave this setting on the "Purelymail" option if Purelymail is your MX and you plan for mail to be delivered through us.
+Purelymail: Leave this setting on the "Purelymail" option if Purelymail is your MX and you plan for mail to be delivered through us.
 This is most common.

-If your MX is another mail service, set this to "External Server".
-For example, use this if you're only using Purelymail to send messages and mail you receive should be delivered directly to Gmail.
-(If you're forwarding from Purelymail to Gmail through routing rules, you still want the "Purelymail" option.)If you don't set this, Purelymail may still try to route messages sent from Purelymail to itself, even if your MX says otherwise.
+External Server: If your MX is another mail service, set this to "External Server".
+For example, use this if you're only using Purelymail to send messages and mail should be delivered directly to another mail service provider based on your MX records.
+If you don't set this, Purelymail may still try to route messages sent from within Purelymail internally, even if your MX says otherwise.
+If you're forwarding from Purelymail to Gmail through routing rules, you want the "Purelymail" option.